-This study uses the 15-yr WFT dataset developed by Miller and Mote (2017) for the Southeast U.S. (Fig. 1).
+This study uses the 15-year WFT dataset developed by Miller and Mote (2017) for the Southeastern US (Fig. 1).
 Their detection method first identifies thunderstorms as regions of spatiotemporally contiguous composite reflectivities meeting or exceeding 40 dBZ using connected neighborhoods labeling.
-Each thunderstorm is then assigned five morphological attributes describing it shape, duration, intensity, etc, and all thunderstorms are clustered into ten morphologically similar groups using Ward's clustering (Ward, 1963).
-The composite convective environments associated with each morphological group were characterized using radiosonde observations from three launch sites in the Southeast U.S. WFTs were designated as the subset of morphological groups with small, short-lived, diurnally driven thunderstorms that also formed in weak-shear, strong-instability composite environments.
-Table 1 provides the composite kinematic and thermodynamic environmental characteristics for the ten morphological groups from Miller and Mote (2017).
+Each thunderstorm is then assigned five morphological attributes describing its shape, duration, intensity, etc., and all thunderstorms are clustered into 10 morphologically similar groups using Ward's clustering (Ward, 1963).
+The composite convective environments associated with each morphological group were characterized using radiosonde observations from three launch sites in the Southeastern US.
+WFTs were designated as the subset of morphological groups with small, short-lived, diurnally driven thunderstorms that also formed in weak-shear, strong-instability composite environments.
+Table 1 provides the composite kinematic and thermodynamic environmental characteristics for the 10 morphological groups from Miller and Mote (2017).
 The WFTs are spatially referenced according to their first-detection location, the centroid of the composite reflectivities constituting the first appearance on radar.
-The storms were then paired with severe weather reports from Storm Data, a storm event database maintained by the United States National Centers of Environmental Information, to differentiate benign WFTs from pulse thunderstorms.
-The entire 15-yr dataset contains 885,496 WFTs including 5316 pulse thunderstorms.
-Meanwhile, the thermodynamic and kinematic environment of each WFT was
+The storms were then paired with severe weather reports from the publication Storm Data, a storm event database maintained by the United States National Centers for Environmental Information, to differentiate benign WFTs from pulse thunderstorms.
+The entire 15year dataset contains 885 496 WFTs including 5316 pulse thunderstorms.

-Meanwhile, the thermodynamic and kinematic environment of each WFT was characterized using the 0-hr Rapid Refresh (RAP) analysis.
-The RAP, implemented on 9 May 2012, is a 13-km non-hydrostatic weather model initialized hourly for the purpose of near-term mesoscale forecasting which is operated by the United States National Center for Environmental Prediction.
-The RAP uses the National Oceanic and Atmospheric Administration (NOAA) Gridpoint Statistical Interpolation (GSI) system to assimilate radar reflectivity, lightning flashes
+Meanwhile, the thermodynamic and kinematic environment of each WFT was characterized using the 0 h Rapid Refresh (RAP) analysis.
+The RAP, implemented on 9 May 2012, is a 13 km non-hydrostatic weather model initialized hourly for the purpose of near-term mesoscale forecasting which is operated by the United States National Centers for Environmental Prediction.
+The RAP uses the National Oceanic and Atmospheric Administration (NOAA) Gridpoint Statistical Interpolation (GSI) system to assimilate radar reflectivity, lightning flashes (added in version 3), radiosonde observations, GOES cloud analysis, wind profiler data, surface station observations, etc. Lateral bound-